 Friday, February 13, 2015

-A profusion of colour greets your eyes when you push open the doors on Galeria de Arte Mexicano in centro.
+A profusion of colour greets your eyes when you push open the doors of Galeria de Arte Mexicano in Centro.

 The proprietor, Alejandro Amaya Trejo, has lived on Isla Mujeres for twenty-eight years, operating his Galeria for the past twenty-two years on the corner of Guerrero Avenue, near the Super X-Press Store.

 Originally from Mexico City in the suburb of Xochimilco, Alejandro and several of his family members migrated to Isla Mujeres, settling into various businesses.
-Alejandro's father Gillermo Amaya (the same name as one of his brothers) owns a gift store on the corner of Juarez, called Artesanas Arcoivis, and another brother Hugo Amaya Trejo owns Mexico Magico on Rueda Medina.
+Alejandro's father, Gillermo Amaya, owns a gift store on the corner of Juarez, called Artesanas Arcoivis, and his brother, Hugo Amaya Trejo, owns Mexico Magico on Rueda Medina.
 Both of those stores are a riot of colour and textures, overflowing with stock.

 Hugo Amaya Trejo owns Mexico Magico